soleilEye/SOC-Analyst/Cyber Threat Intellegence/Threat Intelligence Tools/Abuse.ch/README.md

 * **URL Haus**:  A resource for sharing malware distribution sites.
 * **Threat Fox**:  A resource for sharing indicators of compromise (IOCs).

-Let us look into these platforms individually.

-## MalwareBazaar
-As the name suggests, this project is an all in one malware collection and analysis database.
-The project supports the following features:

-* **Malware Samples Upload**: Security analysts can upload their malware samples for analysis and build the intelligence database.
-This can be done through the browser or an API.
-* **Malware Hunting**: Hunting for malware samples is possible through setting up alerts to match various elements such as tags, signatures, YARA rules, ClamAV signatures and vendor detection.